melke/features2html/README.md

 ###Demo usage

 To get the feel of it, run the script without any options.
-This will create sample HTML file in the subfolder `output_features2html`, from the example feature sources in `examples/features`, using the templates and css styles in `default/templates`:
+This will create a sample HTML file in the subfolder `output_features2html`, from the example feature sources in `examples/features`, using the templates and css styles in `default/templates`:

 ```